 For a CEO-CFO partnership to be successful, trust is essential, and this necessitates a combination of robust financial expertise and an understanding of the company's goals, strategies, and aspirations.
 CFOs may have to convey negative news, which is ideally accompanied by sound guidance.
 For the CFO to achieve this effectively, their objectives and motivations must align with those of the rest of the leadership team.

-In a 2021 interview, Melanie Payne, CFO of Syniti, a rapidly expanding company specializing in enterprise data management, stated that an entrepreneurial CFO must have both speed and flexibility, "the need to move faster in how we make decisions [and] change course quickly."
+In an interview, Melanie Payne, CFO of Syniti, a rapidly expanding company specializing in enterprise data management, stated that an entrepreneurial CFO must have both speed and flexibility, "the need to move faster in how we make decisions [and] change course quickly."
 While this may not be a full-time role in the early growth stages, it does necessitate self-discipline, concentration, and dedication.

 Implement fundamental finance processes